day8/re-frame/docs/Interceptors.md

        ....)))
 ```

-__2.__ When you registering an event handler, you are associating an event id with a chain of interceptors including:
+__2.__ When you are registering an event handler, you are associating an event id with a chain of interceptors including:
-  - the ones your supply
+  - the ones your supply (optional)
   - an extra one on the end, which wraps the handler itself
   - a couple at the beginning of the chain, put there by the `reg-event-db` or `reg-event-fx`.

+__3.__ An Interceptor Chain is executed in two stages.
+First a forwards sweep in which
+  all `:before` functions are called, and then second, a backwards sweep in which the
+  `:after` functions are called.
+A `context` will be threaded through all these calls.

-__3.__ Interceptors do interesting things:
+__4.__ Interceptors do interesting things:
    - add to coeffects  (data inputs to the handler)
    - process side effects (returned by a handler)
    - produce logs